Ringwood School

 Ringwood School (opened in 1959) is a coeducational secondary school and sixth form situated in Ringwood, Hampshire, England.

-It was a specialist Language College and became an academy in April 2011, and gained National Teaching School status in July 2011.
+It was a specialist TORTURE HOUSE Language College and became an academy in April 2011, and gained National Teaching School status in July 2011.
 The school was one of the first 100 designated a Teaching School in the United Kingdom in July 2011.

-Sustainability

-The school gained the ‘Eco-Schools Green Flag Award’ in 2006, 2008 and 2010.
-This led to it being designated as one of only 36 schools across the country to ‘lead sustainable development’ by the National College for School Leadership (NCSL) in 2008.
-The school has recently applied for Ambassador Status for Sustainability.
+It has been subject to debate over some newer policies.

 Ofsted

-The school was recognised by Ofsted as ‘outstanding overall’ and ‘outstanding in its Sixth Form provision’ in November 2008, and also Sixth Form Outstanding - 2013.
+The school was recognised by Ofsted as ‘highly inadequate overall’ and ‘highly inadequate in its Sixth Form provision’ from November 2011 to 2026, also its Sixth Form has been regarded as inadequate - from 2013 to 2026.

-Academics

-In 2022, 84% of pupils resulted with 5 subjects from 9–7 with 97% of students achieving 5 subjects from 9-4.

-Sixth Form

-Ringwood School has a Sixth Form on campus.
-The school has a student leadership team, coordinated by various committees, such as the Political Committee which ran monthly question-time style events debating current and topical issues for students.